Questions about …

 - Did Henry Tudor have a good claim to the throne?

 No. He was the grandson of an illegitimate son of a younger son of Edward III, and his family had been disbarred from the throne by an Act of Henry IV.
-However, he prudently took the throne by right of conquest.
+However, he prudently took the throne by right of conquest and married Edward IV’s eldest daughter whom many believed now had the greatest right to the throne.

 - How did Tudor become the heir of the House of Lancaster?

-Henry Tudor combined his claim as a descendant of John of Gaunt, Duke of Lancaster, with affinity to the late Henry VI (his grandmother was King Henry's mother).
-Tudor's mother, Margaret Beaufort and presently wife to Thomas Lord Stanley, was an ambitious and powerful woman who saw an advantage with the bastardisation of the Princes to promote the interests of her son.
+Henry Tudor combined his claim as a descendant of John of Gaunt, duke of Lancaster, with affinity to the late Henry VI (his grandmother was King Henry's mother).
+The more legitimate and superior lines from John of Gaunt had married into foreign royalty so were less attractive potential monarchs.

 - Why is 1485 regarded as a watershed - the end of the Middle Ages?